nehaljwani/team.exiv2.org/book/IMaEA.md

 When you scale to painting something large (like an Aircraft Carrier), two items rapidly emerge to invalidate the simple model.

 1) Requirements Change

 The Aircraft Carrier requires stealth paint that hasn't been invented.

 2) The paint task is large

 You require training and inspection services to manage quality.

 And many other things arrive which were not in the simple model.
 In the worst case, new tasks can be larger than the original task.
 You have an exploding, complex challenge.

 To deal with this, you have to start a project inside the project.
-Something like "Remove all furniture" is obvious in a house.
+Something like "Remove furniture" is obvious in a house.
 But what would it mean on an Aircraft Carrier?

 So, we stay calm and add more items to the project plan.
 And that's when everything goes wrong.
 The plan gets longer and more detailed.
 However it's still the same old linear model.